Freshly/stockpot/README.md

 }
 ```

+#### GET - Keys

+Query for all keys within data.
+No body or argument required.

 #### POST - Create new data

 Accepts an object specifying a key, field, and value to be inserted into Redis cache.